OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-33.md

 Esau offered, “Let me leave some of my men with you.”
 But Jacob said, “Why do that?
 Let me find favour in the sight of my lord.”

 ## Genesis 33:16
-So Esau returned that day on his way to Seir.
+Esau then departed that day, continuing on his journey to Seir.

 ## Genesis 33:17
 Jacob, however, travelled to Succoth, where he built a house and shelters for his livestock.
 Hence, the place is called Succoth.